Skip to main content

 • Income from self-employment

-"Unrealized" Parental Income and Child Support
+'Unrealized' Parental Income and Child Support

-3. Retained Earnings of a Corporation, Partnership, or Sole Proprietorship - States are quite divided on whether retained earnings of a corporation, partnership, or sole proprietorship should be considered income for purposes of child support.
+3. Retained Earnings of a Corporation, Partnership, or Sole Proprietorship — States are divided on whether retained earnings of a corporation, partnership, or sole proprietorship should be considered income for child support.
 Some states have held that the retained earnings of a business are income for purposes of child support, while others determine that such income is not.
-Still, other states take a middle ground -- holding that whether retained earnings of a business are income will depend on whether the parent paying support is a majority owner of the business and is thus entitled to the retained earnings.
+Still, other states take a middle ground — holding that whether retained earnings of a business are income will depend on whether the parent paying support is a majority owner of the business and is thus entitled to the retained earnings.

 Get Legal Help Determining a Parent's Income for Child Support

-Find a Lawyer
+Find a local attorney